Week 17: P. Vergilius Maro, ca. 70 - 19 B.C.

-Vergil’s books are somewhat longer than Homer’s, but there are fewer of them, so this should not be an intolerable amount of reading.
-Once again, though, please get to it early in the week — don’t put it all off to the last minute, or you may find it overwhelming.
+Vergil’s books are somewhat longer than Homer’s, but there are fewer of them, so there is less reading overall.
+Please get to it early in the week, however: it is denser than Homer’s writing — if you put it off to the last minute, you may find it overwhelming.
 Even in an easy-to-read prose version, this is a fair chunk: it represents about 4500 lines of poetry.

 This may help put it into context you already know.
 It should also help you remember that this was a very long time after Homer and some of the other things we have read in this course so far.
 It is perhaps 800 years since Homer; 400 years since the tragedy we have studied was written in the fifth century B.C. at Athens.
 Vergil is responding to Homer, in a sense — but at a distance.

 What he is looking at is what makes a hero, and how duty and honor are to be related to one another.
 Many have read the Aeneid as primarily a propaganda tract for Augtustus, and there may be some truth to that (though I will in class suggest some different approaches).
-Still, it’s worth asking why Aeneas does what he does, as compared to why Achilles acts as he does.
-Particularly consider:
+Still, there are some significant questions that emerge from the comparisons between Aeneas and Achilles.

 We’ll address these and other issues in class.
 Enjoy the book — it brings together some of the great themes and methods of the classical literary tradition, and is widely regarded as the single greatest literary product of the Roman world.